angelospanag/kleio-bot/README.md

 ```

 Assuming the project resides in a home folder of a user `your_user` with Python and `poetry` installed on the same box,
-then you can schedule it with following command:
+then you can schedule it with adding to your crontab a line like the following:

 ```
 0 9 * * * cd /home/your_user/kleio-bot && /home/your_user/.local/bin/poetry run python main.py